This is the first chapter in our expansive guide about Online Store For Holiday Season

 You can familiarise yourself with some of the best practices of conversion rate optimization (CRO) by clicking on the link.

 The festivities have begun!
 It’s officially the holiday season and you need to get your message, consisting of your product and your store, out there.
 Yet, a carefully optimized holiday landing page is all you need to boost holiday traffic, and improve overall search visibility

 Big, beautiful landing pages are invaluable at this time.
 We’ve got loads of practical help on designing the perfect one in chapter 3 – holiday landing page templates – so be sure to check that out.

 To fine-tune your landing page template and to make sure your store is ready for the onslaught of online holiday sales, you’ll need a professional page builder.
-PageFly is the most trusted, highest rated page builder on the Shopify app store, with a simple drag and drop system that makes optimising your store not only easy, but fun.
+PageFly is the most trusted, highest-rated page builder on the Shopify app store, with a simple drag and drop system that makes optimizing your store not only easy but fun.
 The best part?
 It’s completely free to use.

 If this seems daunting, you can also enlist professional help from a freelance site such as Fiverr.
 They’ll create your landing page and even your entire store for you, all for a fraction of the price you’ll get from your eCommerce holiday sales.

 Once you’ve got a great-looking store, the perfect product and a landing page that links it all together, there’s not much to do but sit back and watch how it all unfolds.
 This leads us to the final step…

 The battle has started and any military strategist would tell you that a great general is able to adjust their strategy according to what is happening on the battlefield.
 Well, here, you’re the strategist AND the general.